mukmitt1/Book-Notes/7-HABITS-OF-HIGHLY-EFFECTIVE-PEOPLE/Notes.markdown

 #### Habit 4: Think win/win

 * 6 paradigms of human interactions
   * Win/Win: All parties feel good.
-Win/Win may be use as 3rd alternative - not your way or my way
+Solution is mutually benefitial.
+Win/Win may be use as 3rd alternative - not your way or my way.
   * Win/Lose: I get my ways, you didn't get yours.
 Win/lose people are prone to use position, power, credential, positions, personalities to get their way. win/lose is low trust situation
   * Lose/Win:worst than win/lose because it has no standards, no vision, no expectations. win/lose people love lose/win people
   * Lose/Lose: when 2 win/lose people(stubborn, ego-invested, determined, individual interact) get together, result will be lose/lose
   * Win
   * No Deal or win/win
-* Think win/win is the habit of interpersonal leadership
+* Think win/win is the habit of interpersonal leadership.
+It involves unique human endowments - self-awareness, imagination, conscience, independent will
 * Effective interpersonal leadership requires vision, proactive initiative and the security, guidance,wisdom and the power that come from principle centered personal leadership
 * win/win embraces 5 interdependent  dimensions of life
   * character